Click here to make a secure on-line donation to support the work of Community Crops.

-Community CROPS is seeking sponsorships for 11 community garden sites to assist local residents growing food where they live.
-A community garden sponsorship helps cover the yearly costs of water, equipment, staff support and general expenses.
-2014 Sponsorship Levels or Sponsorship Application or contact Andrea for more information.
+Community Crops is seeking sponsorships for 11 community garden sites and the Prairie Pines farm to assist local residents growing food where they live.
+A sponsorship helps cover the yearly costs of water, equipment, staff support and general expenses.
+2015 Sponsorship Level Brochure or Sponsorship Form or contact Ingrid for more information.

 Media Sponsors: Lincoln Journal Star and KZUM